75 Kihapai

 At least 3 listings explicitly reference building/unit storage: quotes include 'in the yard a storage unit' and 'storage area conveniently located on the ground floor level.'
 MLS checkboxes also show storage in some listings (1/6 amenities, 2/6 unit_features).
 Evidence comes from multiple agent remarks across different listings and aligns with MLS fields, so the building offers storage units/lockers.

-I searched for surfboard-specific storage terms such as surfboard storage, board storage, or surf storage and found none.
-A personal storage unit is mentioned, but that does not establish dedicated surfboard storage facilities.
+I searched for surfboard-specific storage language such as surfboard storage, board storage, or bike-and-surfboard storage.
+The remarks mention general storage areas and an exterior storage unit, but nothing specifically for surfboards.

 No analysis available